TalleoProject/woocommerce-talleo/README.md

 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Turtlecoin WooCommerce Extension is a WordPress plugin that allows merchants to accept TRTL Shells as payments at WooCommerce-powered online stores.
+TurtleCoin WooCommerce Extension is a WordPress plugin that allows merchants to accept TRTL Shells as payments at WooCommerce-powered online stores.

 == Description ==